opentoonz/opentoonz_docs/source/applying_special_fx.rst

 The Invert option switches the casting of rays of light from the outside of the image to the inside.

-.. note:: The center can be also set by using a point gadget in the viewer (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  ) and in the FX Settings preview.
+.. note:: The center can be also set by using a point gadget in the Viewer (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  ) and in the FX Settings preview.

 .. note:: The Source node content needs to have a significant alpha channel in order to have an effective result.